 You should contact the rep assigned to your accounts or someone at their physical branch.
 Don’t just call their 800 number.
 The reps at the call center may not be familiar with or authorized to offer special rates.
 I have read multiple reports of people getting offered a rate lower than SOFR + 1.5% at these brokers.
 Here’s one report from the Bogleheads investment forum for example:

 As one data point one of our adult kids just got PAL [Pledged Asset Line] at Schwab for a $250k draw supported by $500k brokerage account there with rate of 1.40 plus SOFR.

 For comparison, the online calculator at Interactive Brokers shows their blended rate for borrowing $250k is SOFR + 1.23%.
 Charles Schwab’s rate at SOFR + 1.4% isn’t too far off.

 Vanguard also offers margin loans but I haven’t heard of anyone getting a similarly low rate from Vanguard.

 If you can get a special rate at your current broker close to the rate offered by Interactive Brokers, you probably should stay.
 If you’re with Vanguard and you’re willing to move, you can shop among those other brokers and see who offers you the lowest rate.

 Interactive Brokers is quite different than other brokers.
-Because they started from serving institutional customers, even though they also serve retail customers now, they expect you to know what you’re doing.
+Because they started their business by serving institutional customers, even though they also serve retail customers now, they expect you to know what you’re doing.
 Many things you take for granted at other brokers are either not available or difficult to figure out.
 It isn’t for the faint of heart.
 Use Interactive Brokers only when you want a low rate and you can’t get it anywhere else.

 How Much Can You Borrow?

 Each broker sets the rules.
 The amount you can borrow is only determined by the value of the investments in your account.
 There’s no debt-to-income requirement.
 It can be 50% or 70% of the value of your taxable account but you probably shouldn’t borrow nearly as much anyway.

-The biggest risk in securities-based lending is that you borrowed too much and a market crash will trigger forced selling at the bottom.
+The biggest risk in a securities-based loan is that you borrowed too much and a market crash triggers forced selling at the bottom.